 FAMILY-ORIENTED Moose Jaw is an excellent place to raise a family with organized sports and sports facilities, recreational programs, bicycle and foot pathways, family attractions, excellent school system and an abundance of parks.

-ARTS & CULTURE Moose Jaw prides itself in being a volunteer capital, and thanks to various non-profit organizations Moose Jaw residents, visitors and guests enjoy a host of arts and cultural festivals and events, such as the Festival of Words, Moose Jaw Band and Choral Festival, Music Festival, Motif and Moose Jaw Dance Festival to name a few.
+ARTS & CULTURE FESTIVALS Visitors enjoy a host of arts and cultural festivals, such as: the Festival of Words, Moose Jaw Band and Choral Festival, Music Festival, Motif, Moose Jaw Dance Festival, etc.

-HERITAGE TOURISM In a bold act of imagination, the city rejuvenated its downtown economy by tapping into its heritage buildings and rich history.
-Preservation of the city’s heritage and culture assets provides the backdrop for many arts and cultural tourist attractions, including the Mae Wilson Performing Arts Theatre, Conexus Cultural Centre, Temple Gardens Mineral Spa, Tunnels of Moose Jaw, Yvette Moore Gallery, Moose Jaw Trolley Car Tours, Burrowing Owls, Sukanen Ship Pioneer Village & Museum, Library and Art Museum, Western Development Museum, to name only a few.
-Moose Jaw certainly recognizes the value of maintaining and restoring historic buildings and creating unique new experiences for tourists by “telling its story”.
+HERITAGE TOURISM Moose Jaw certainly recognizes the value of maintaining and restoring historic buildings and creating unique experiences for tourists.
+In a bold act of imagination, the city rejuvenated its downtown economy by tapping into the value of heritage buildings and its rich history.
+Moose Jaw’s historic Grant Hall Inn has been transformed into a stunningly elegant boutique hotel with fine-dining restaurant, lounge, and retail area.
+Preservation of the city’s heritage and cultural assets provides a backdrop for many arts and culture attractions, including the Mae Wilson Performing Arts Theatre, Conexus Cultural Centre, Temple Gardens Mineral Spa, Casino Moose Jaw, the Tunnels of Moose Jaw, Yvette Moore Gallery, Moose Jaw Trolley Car Tours, Burrowing Owls, Sukanen Ship Pioneer Village & Museum, Library and Art Museum, and Western Development Museum, etc. Temple Gardens Mineral Spa is named one of the ‘Top 100 Spas in North America’ placing 45th and included in the ‘Top 10 Getaways in Canada’.

 SPORTS AND RECREATION Mosaic® Place the new $61M downtown hockey and curling sports complex, and home to the city’s Warriors hockey team.
 YaraCentre field house has a popular indoor walking track, fitness centre and four in-door soccer pitches.
 These facilities alone attract major sporting events and national tournaments to the city.
 Moose Jaw families enjoy well-organized youth sports programs, including hockey, soccer, ball, swimming, dance, with slow pitch, badminton and ultimate Frisbee.